 Topics for this literary writing workshop vary, but might be specific genres (poetry, new media, spoken word, short fiction, novel, drama, screenplay, song, creative non-fiction, etc.) or areas of special interest, (travel writing, memoir, nature writing, etc.).
 Students develop creative and critical thinking skills as they learn to invent, revise and edit creative writing for performance, for print or for online publication.
 May be repeated for credit when topics vary.
+Each topic will be denoted by a different letter in the course code, e.g., A, B, C.

-and 2000 level literature course; may be taken concurrently
+Prerequisite: ENGL 1302 with a "C" or better Offered: Fall/Spring/Yearly and 2000 level literature course; may be taken concurrently